Jackett/Jackett/README.md

 #### Supported Systems
 * Windows using .NET 4.5
-* Linux and OSX using Mono 4 (mono 3 is no longer supported).
+* Linux and macOS using Mono 4 (mono 3 is no longer supported).

 ### Supported Public Trackers
  * Anidex